| ..

 dancers and athletes don't know that a lack of turnout or hip range of

-motion could be caused by soft tissue restrictions, which can be addressed
+motion could be caused by soft tissue restrictions, which can be

-with an accentuated stretch and flexibility program.
+addressed with an accentuated stretch and flexibility program.

 I

-personally began dance training in my early 20's, as an athlete training for international
+personally began dance training in my early 20's, as an athlete training for

-to optimize balance, economy and leverage mechanics for skating techniques
+training was pursued to optimize balance, economy and leverage

-in cross-country skiing.
-In conjunction with my sports specific training,
+conjunction with my sports specific training, my first 3 years

-my first 3 years encompassed intensive modern, jazz and ballet (Lee Lund:
+encompassed intensive modern, jazz and ballet (Lee Lund: Jaime Rogers).

-of ballet training at the Nutmeg Conservatory for the Arts.
+training at the Nutmeg Conservatory for the Arts.

 My background in studies in sports medicine, exercise physiology and

-biomechanics, helped with the analysis of the physical demands of the dance
+biomechanics, helped with the analysis of the physical demands of the

-programs.
-In the context of turnout, by the time I reached Nutmeg Conservatory,
+extremity flexibility programs.
+In the context of turnout, by the

-I had more turnout that 95 percent of the students in the development program.
+of the students in the development program.

 I had a chance to integrate this work with dancers preparing for international ballet competition,

-in an experiment that yielded immediate functional improvement of flexibility
+in an experiment that yielded immediate functional improvement of

-levels, pre-ballet through upper level.
+developed for all levels, pre-ballet through upper level.

-Hip Turnout 101
+Turnout 101

-Programs that do not operate with
+that do not operate with

-students from a one out of a thousand selection process, need to focus optimization
+students from a one out of a thousand selection process, need to focus

 of the correctable functional limitations.
-The conventional approach
+The conventional

-is to throw all children into the same training, without regard for their
+is to throw all children into the same training, without regard for

-lack of prerequisite flexibility, allowing them to advance (in many cases
+lack of prerequisite flexibility, allowing them to advance (in many

 deform) to meet the physical demands.

-upwards of 90 percent of older students (14-17 years of age) could not parallel
+international summer programs, upwards of 90 percent of older students

-plie, with correct alignment of the kneecap over the centerline of the
+the kneecap over the centerline of the

 ankle and foot.
-This was due to articular stabilization of the ankle/knee
+This was due to articular stabilization of the

-work with perfect turnout of the feet in the technique classes, via complete
+of these students work with perfect turnout of the feet in the

-disregard of the alignment problem by instructors.
+technique classes, via complete disregard of the alignment problem by

-are classical ballet specific and a fundamental prerequisite for a warmup
+classical ballet specific and a fundamental prerequisite for a warmup

-of 30 minutes before every classical ballet technique class.
+classical ballet technique class.

 Note: Pilates and Yoga do not accomplish the

-joint rage of motion needed for the correct execution of classical ballet
+joint rage of motion needed for the correct execution of classical

 specific training.
-Stretches must be classical ballet alignment
+Stretches must be classical ballet

 specific.